Fred-Khan/React_Tutorials/02-React_Layout_and_Routing/01-What_Is_A_Layout.md

 ## :toolbox: Preliminary Steps

-You will need to scaffold a new React App.
+:exclamation: You will need to scaffold a new React App.
+We can call it **react-auth-demo**

 :information_source: If you are unsure of how to do that, please refer to [this document](../01-React_Setup_and_Component/02-Scaffold_React_App.md) and perform Step.
 1 through to Step 6.
 Then return to continue with **"1. 🔨 Creating the Layout Components"**